Quotation Marks

 How Do We Use Quotation Marks?

-There are various rules to use quotation marks correctly.
+There are some rules to be observed in order to use quotation marks correctly.
 Follow the article:

 Quotation Marks and Reported Speech

-Quotation marks cannot be used with any kind of indirect speech but they can be used in pairs to set of direct speech.
-Here are the examples:
+Quotation marks cannot be used with indirect speech, but they can be used in pairs to set off direct speech.
+Here are some examples:

 ❌She wanted to know "who was the lead actor."